temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

   - limits
 ---

-This section describes many of the default settings and limits that apply application operations in Temporal Cloud.
+This section describes many of the default settings and limits that apply to application operations in Temporal Cloud.

 Some of these default limits are configurable by sending a [ticket](/cloud/support#support-ticket) to our support team.